gbganalyst/gbganalyst/README.md

 - 🔭 I’m an innovator and inventor.

-- 😄 I enjoy data wrangling, building tools, and automating processes.
+- 😄 I love wrangling data, building tools, and automating processes.

 - 🌱 I work with 54gene as a senior data specialist.
 I also work with the Virus Outbreak Data Network (VODAN Africa and Asia) as a Data Steward.